khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Binance](https://user-images.githubusercontent.com/46355364/207839805-f71cf12a-62d2-41cb-ba19-0c35917abc40.png)

 These instructions should provide clear guidance for obtaining an API Key.
-Enter the issued credentials into the OpenBB Terminal with:
+Enter the issued credentials into the Finance Analysis with:

 ```console
 /keys/binance -k REPLACE_WITH_KEY -s REPLACE_WITH_SECRET